About The Kidney Dietitian

-I have published multiple scientific papers and presented my research related to kidney health and aging at national conferences.
-I’ve spoken for community events at the City of Chicago Senior Centers and for many events with the National Kidney Foundation of Illinois including their Living with Kidney Disease event and the Kidneys in the Kitchen video series.
+I have published multiple peer-reviewed scientific papers and presented my research at national conferences.
+I’ve given national, state and local presentations to other kidney health professionals.
+I also love giving patient-focused presentations and frequently volunteer for the National Kidney Foundation of Illinois, speaking at Living with Kidney Disease and the Kidneys in the Kitchen video series.

-As a leader in the nutrition field, I am involved in many professional organizations.
-I have been on the Executive Committee for the Healthy Aging Dietetic Practice Group for more than 6 years.
-I am also a member of the Professional Advisory Board for the National Kidney Foundation of Illinois, the American Society of Nephrology, the International Society of Renal & Nutrition Metabolism, and the Renal Dietitians Dietetic Practice Group.
+As a leader in the field, I love volunteering for professional and kidney health organizations.
+I have been on the Executive Committee for the Healthy Aging Dietetic Practice Group for more than 8 years.
+I serve as a member of the Professional Advisory Board for the National Kidney Foundation of Illinois, and the Dietitian Advisory Group for the American Kidney Fund.
+I also am a member of the American Society of Nephrology, the International Society of Renal & Nutrition Metabolism, and the Renal Dietitians Dietetic Practice Group.

 My Nutrition Philosophy

 I am passionate about helping people with kidney disease and kidney stones find a healthy lifestyle that works for THEM and will help keep their kidneys health.

 Too often I hear patients struggling to make sense of endless lists of “forbidden” foods.
 This leaves people feeling like there is nothing left to eat.
 This breaks my heart.
 Kidney healthy eating does not need to be complicated and there are so many delicious foods that you can (and should be!) eating.